Action of August 1702: Battle

-On 19 August 1702, Benbow's squadron encountered the French along the coast of Colombia, off Santa Marta, a little to the east of the mouth of the Rio Magdalena.
-Commanding from his flagship, the Breda, he ordered his squadron to engage, but Defiance and Windsor being astern and showing no great haste, they had to be ordered to make more sail.
-Benbow intended to wait for Defiance to come up; but Falmouth opened the engagement by attacking the frigate, and Windsor a ship abreast of her, at four o'clock.
-Breda joined in, but Defiance and Windsor broke off after a few broadsides and left the Breda under fire from the French, the battle continuing until nightfall.
-Breda and Ruby pursued the French all night, while the rest of the squadron straggled.
+On 19 August 1702, Benbow's squadron encountered du Casse's off Santa Marta, a little to the east of the mouth of the Magdalena River.
+Commanding from onboard his flagship, HMS Breda, Benbow ordered his squadron to engage the French.
+As HMS Defiance and HMS Windsor, astern of Breda, were showing no great haste, Benbow ordered both ships to make more sail.
+He intended to wait for Defiance to come up; but Falmouth began the engagement by attacking a French frigate at 4:00 pm, with Windsor a ship abreast of her.
+Breda joined in, but Defiance and Windsor broke off after a few broadsides and left the Breda under French fire, with the battle continuing until nightfall.
+Breda and HMS Ruby pursued the French throughout the night, while the rest of the English squadron straggled behind them.

-Pursuit continued through 20 August, with the Breda and Ruby firing chase guns as they could.
-Engaging again on the morning of the 21st, Ruby was badly damaged; Defiance and Windsor refused action, though abreast of the last French ship.
-The Greenwich had now fallen five leagues astern.
-On the 22nd, Breda captured the galley Anne, originally an English ship captured by the French, and the damaged Ruby was ordered to return to Port Royal.
-During the night of 24 August, Benbow engaged one of the French ships alone and had his right leg injured by a chain shot, returning to the quarterdeck as soon as it could be dressed.
-Flag-Captain Fogg ordered the other captains of the squadron to keep the line of battle; in response, Captain Kirkby of Defiance came aboard and told Benbow, "You had better desist, the French are very strong."
-Finding the other captains largely of the same opinion, Benbow broke off and returned to Jamaica.
+The English continued to pursue du Casse's squadron continued through 20 August, with the Breda and Ruby firing their chase guns whenever they were in range of the French ships.
+Engaging again on the morning of the 21st, Ruby was badly damaged; Defiance and Windsor refused to fight, though abreast of the closest French ship; HMS Greenwich had now fallen five leagues astern.
+On the 22nd, Breda captured the French galley Anne, originally an English ship captured by the French, and the damaged Ruby was ordered to return to Port Royal.
+On the night of 24 August, Breda engaged one of the French ships alone, with Benbow's right leg injured by a French chain shot, returning to the quarterdeck as soon as it could be dressed.
+Benbow's flag captain, Christopher Fogg, ordered the other captains of the English squadron to maintain the line of battle.
+In response, Defiances captain, Richard Kirkby, came aboard Breda and told Benbow "You had better desist, the French are very strong."
+Finding the other English captains largely of the same opinion, Benbow broke off and returned to Jamaica.

 Aftermath

-Benbow received a letter from Jean du Casse after the engagement:
+Following his return to Jamaica, Benbow received a letter from du Casse: